Marcos Baghdatis: 2010: Return to top 20

-He played at the Indian Wells Masters, as the 27th seed.
-After receiving a bye in the first round, he beat Arnaud Clément in the second round.
-In the third round, he went on to capture his biggest win to date, stunning world No. 1 and top seed Roger Federer in three sets, while saving three match points.
+At the Indian Wells Masters he beat Arnaud Clément in the second round.
+In the third round, he captured his biggest win to date, stunning world No. 1 Roger Federer in three sets, while saving three match points.
 By beating Federer for the first time in his career, he reversed a six-match losing streak.
 However, in the fourth round, he was unable to recuperate in time, losing to Tommy Robredo, despite coming into the match with a 3–0 head-to-head lifetime against Robredo.

-At the Miami Open after receiving a bye in the first round, he beat Juan Ignacio Chela in the second round.
-In the third round, he lost to seventh seed Marin Čilić in straight sets.
+At the Miami Open he beat Juan Ignacio Chela and in the third round, he lost to seventh seed Marin Čilić in straight sets.
 Baghdatis had a disappointing start to the clay-court season, being eliminated in the first rounds of both the Monte-Carlo Masters and the Rome Masters by Albert Montañés and Ernests Gulbis, respectively.
-He next played in the BMW Open, where he was seeded fifth.
-In the first round, he won against German qualifier Peter Gojowczyk in three sets.
-In the second round, he took on Marco Chiudinelli, beating the Swiss in straight sets.
-In the quarterfinals, the 2007 champion and fourth seed Philipp Kohlschreiber stood in the way, but with some superb serving, Baghdatis eliminated the home favorite in two sets.
+He next played in the BMW Open, where he beat Peter Gojowczyk in three sets, Marco Chiudinelli in straight set and Philipp Kohlschreiber in two sets.
 For a spot in the final, Baghdatis took on first seed Marin Čilić.
 Despite taking the first set, Baghdatis was unable to close out the match, eventually losing in three erratic sets.
 He then made a quarterfinal appearance at the Open de Nice Côte d'Azur as the fifth seed, where he was upset by Argentinian Leonardo Mayer in three sets, despite saving 21 of 24 break points in the match.

 At the French Open, Baghdatis was beaten by Britain's Andy Murray in the third round in four sets.
 He suffered a surprisingly poor run in the 2010 grass-court season.
 He went out in the first rounds in all three grass court tournaments he entered by Philipp Petzschner in Halle, Peter Luczak in s-Hertogenbosch, and Lukáš Lacko at Wimbledon.
 It was the worst showing he had had in Wimbledon, and even more disappointing as he had a good history record in the past few years there.
 However, a reshuffle behind the scenes after the grass court season has resulted in Baghdatis once again working with Guillaume Perye.